-As is standard with these types of facilities, our Syndicated Floorplan Facility is a discretionary line of credit and may be modified, suspended, or terminated at any time, at our floorplan lenders' sole discretion.
+As is standard with these types of facilities, our floorplan facilities are discretionary lines of credit and may be modified, suspended, or terminated at any time, at our floorplan lenders' sole discretion.
 Any material modification, suspension or termination of our wholesale floorplan financing may have a material adverse effect on the Company's financial condition.